PaddlePaddle/docs/docs/api_guides/low_level/layers/sparse_update_en.rst

 Sparse update
 ###############

-`paddle.nn.functional.embedding <cn_api_paddle_nn_functional_embedding>` layer supports "sparse updates" in both single-node and distributed training, which means gradients are stored in a sparse tensor structure where only rows with non-zero gradients are saved.
+:ref:`paddle.nn.functional.embedding <cn_api_paddle_nn_functional_embedding>` layer supports "sparse updates" in both single-node and distributed training, which means gradients are stored in a sparse tensor structure where only rows with non-zero gradients are saved.
 In distributed training, for larger embedding layers, sparse updates reduce the amount of communication data and speed up training.

 In paddle, we use lookup_table to implement embedding.
 The figure below illustrates the process of embedding in the forward and backward calculations: